-SocketLabs is excited to introduce the latest on-premise email server, Hurricane MTA 4.0, available with increased performance, expanded security, and a host of new features which significantly enhance the overall user experience.
-Highlights include support for the latest security and encryption protocols and a new hybrid option for combining on-premise and cloud sending.
+SocketLabs is excited to introduce the latest on-premises email server, Hurricane MTA 4.0, available with increased performance, expanded security, and a host of new features which significantly enhance the overall user experience.
+Highlights include support for the latest security and encryption protocols and a new hybrid option for combining on-premises and cloud sending.
 With SocketLabs’ new Hurricane MTA 4.0, customers whose data privacy and security standards require an on-premises email solution can now access to the latest and greatest in email delivery technology.

 What’s New With SocketLabs Hurricane MTA 4.0

 Hurricane MTA 4.0 is coming to market with a ton of exciting new features that will improve email delivery and performance, security and encryption, and overall user experience.
 These new features are built on top of the solid foundation that is Hurricane MTA which helped pioneer the high-volume email industry when it was first introduced in 2007.
 The Hurricane MTA comes standard with advanced mail stream segregation, automatic suppression lists, bounce processing, dynamic block rules, and so much more (see the full list of current Hurricane MTA features here).

 Now let’s see what’s new in the SocketLabs Hurricane 4.0 on-premises email server:

 4.0 supports increased performance using the latest .NET framework and allows development of plug-ins and integrations using the latest Microsoft technologies.

 2. Availability of the Hurricane Hybrid MTA Solution

 The Hurricane MTA hybrid solution allows companies to access the best of both worlds between cloud and on-premises email sending capabilities.
 The Hurricane Hybrid MTA allows companies who typically send only via on-premises servers to:

 - Have an active cloud backup system to protect against IP blacklisting or deliverabilty issues